 8. James Lewis of Louisa Co VA who migrated to Madison Co AL.

 9. & 10.
 Two descendants of Yelverton Lewis who migrated to Woodford Co KY.

 11. And, James Lewis who migrated to Lincoln Co MO.

 II.
 The southern branch of the Lewis family migrated south of

 the James, settling on lands reaching south to the Carolina border.

--Edmund Lewis had a son, James Lewis of Middlesex Co VA who married Joanna Kilbee.
+-James Lewis had a son, James Lewis of Middlesex Co VA, who married Joanna Kilbee.

 -Their son, Joshua Lewis of Southampton Co VA, married Martha Marsden.